Some of our favorite products to wrap up your 2020 gift list

 A $16.99 monthly membership buys your friend or loved-one a digital access pass to weekly live classes, workshops, and wellness sessions.
 Head to their merch section to get dope gifts, too, like their signature “Clubhouse” Candle ($17).

 Follow @ethelsclub on Instagram.
 Purchase merchandise by Dec 17 to get your gifts by Dec 24.
 Free shipping on all US orders.

 9. Headscarves from Headed Somewear

 Headed Somewear started with the simple mission to create headscarves that make people feel confident, comfortable, and “free enough to represent herself.”
 Their scarf designs are subtle yet filled with heartfelt meaning.
-Shop timeless designs like the Dandelion Scarf in black ($25) to help a friend upgrade their wardrobe (or upgrade your own!).
+Shop timeless designs like the Flowers of Strength in neutral ($25) to help a friend upgrade their wardrobe (or upgrade

 Follow @headedsomewear on Instagram.

 Hanahana Beauty, founded by Abena Boama-Acheampong, creates shea butter products in small batches using shea butter sourced directly from the Katariga Women’s Shea Cooperative in Ghana.